 Footnotes by ESN:

-1 In November 2004 the WCG moved its headquarters from Pasadena to Glendora, California.
+1 In November 2004, the Worldwide Church of God moved its headquarters from Pasadena to Glendora, California.
 (Pasadena Star-News, October 25, 2004) By May 2006 all their offices were moved to Glendora.
 (Together, May-June 2006).
 In 2006 they were considering a name change.
 In April 2009 Worldwide Church of God changed their name in the United States to Grace Communion International.
 Some local church areas and countries may still carry the former name or a different one.

 2 "One world government" is recognized as another term for new world order.